Anatomic Pathology; Biomedical Imaging; Molecular and Cellular Biology

 I am a gross anatomist having received formal training in the teaching and learning of the anatomical sciences from Queen’s University in Kingston, Ontario.
 During my doctoral education at the University of Western Ontario, I used surface and indwelling electromyographical (EMG) techniques to study structure-function relationships of atavistic musculature in the human upper limb.
 My professional focus and research interests are in the areas of functional human anatomy, including the functional and clinical implications of variant anatomy, and anatomy education.

 Currently, I am interested in studying anatomical variations and their potential use as assessment tools in anatomy education.
 Having ‘digitally preserved’ several unique muscular variations by generating three-dimensional (3D) computer models from micro-CT images, I plan on exploring the use of these 3D variant anatomy models in teaching and learning of the anatomical sciences.

-My course involvement includes teaching in the medical and dental gross anatomy courses at the Jacobs School of Medicine at the downtown and South campus locations, respectively.
+My course involvement includes teaching in the medical and dental gross anatomy & histology courses at the Jacobs School of Medicine at the downtown and South campus locations, respectively.